top of page

 Comprehensive

-This coverage in some states is also known as " other than collision" coverage.
-This would cover you for anything other than collision such as, hitting an animal, hail, theft, etc.
+This coverage in some states is also known as "other than collision" coverage.
+This would cover you for anything other than collision, such as hitting an animal, hail, theft, etc.

 Reimburses you for the cost of a rental car while your vehicle is being repaired.

-Roadside assistance
+Roadside Assistance

 Tows your vehicle to a nearby repair shop and may also provide other services.